Writers' Trust of Canada: Dayne Ogilvie Prize for LGBTQ Emerging Writers

-Originally established as a grant in 2007, the Dayne Ogilvie Prize was founded in memory of Dayne Ogilvie by close personal friend, Robin Pacific.
-Ogilvie was a highly respected freelance book editor, writer, and manager.
-A passionate lover of all the arts, he died in October 2006.
+Originally established as a grant in 2007, the Dayne Ogilvie Prize was founded in memory of Dayne Ogilvie by his friend, Robin Pacific.
+Ogilvie was a freelance book editor, writer, and manager.
+He died in October 2006.

 The prize has been presented to a Canadian writer who is part of the LGBTQ community and demonstrates great promise through a body of work of exceptional quality.
 It is the only prize of its kind in Canada serving the LGBTQ community; any self-identifying writer is eligible.
 While no age restriction exists, the prize is intended for those who are still developing their writing career.
 To qualify, writers must have published at least one book of fiction.
 The winner is selected by a three-member, independent jury and announced annually during Toronto's Pride Week; there is no submission process.
 Past winners include Nancy Jo Cullen and Farzana Doctor.